TPincher/TriviaApp/README.md

 - Created button component to replace and standardize buttons throughout the application
 - Split player history off to it's own page

+30/04/2024

+- Added header to all pages
+- Styled background for app
+- Added Header and Title components
+- Refactored code on Landing page, removed excess code
+- Aded function to textTile so that optional 'active' prop can be handed in to highlight currently selected option.

 What did you struggle with?

     What?
 Why?
 How?